 Bhandari was born on June 19, 1996, in Ashland, MA.
 His mother gave birth to him in her home bedroom.

 Jeremy’s earliest memories of storytelling come from when he was in elementary school.
 He often recalls writing scripts of baseball games in which one team would always make an epic comeback in the final inning.

 The aspiring creative graduated from Ashland High School in 2014 and enrolled at the University of Massachusetts, Amherst, where he went on to receive his Bachelor of Arts in Communication.

 Following graduation, Jeremy began working at ESPN as a Sports Researcher in July 2018.
 At ESPN, Bhandari created original content that was used on Sports Center, The Paul Finebaum Show, SEC NOW, and other studio productions.
 He left in February 2020 to pursue a storytelling career.

 In 2019, Bhandari signed a literary contract with Mango Publishing.
 He released his debut project, Trust The Grind, in April 2020.

 Trust The Grind: How World-Class Athletes Got To The Top

 Trust The Grind includes one-on-one interviews with Chipper Jones, Jason Kidd, Mike Modano, Terrell Owens, Georges St-Pierre, Gary Player, Ryan Lochte, Ryan Sheckler, Paige VanZant, Deena Kastor, Manny Pacquiao, Jimmie Johnson, Devin Hester, Andruw Jones, Luis Gonzalez, and Tim Hudson.

-Presently, Jeremy is working on a fiction project.
+Presently, Jeremy is working on a fitness-based project.